Westchester-Brassmen/.github/profile/README.md

 Welcome to the Brassmen Page! :wave:

-Here you'll find the music to join our horn line.
+Here you'll find the music to join our Drum Corp.
 To get access, email andrewcarvajal38@gmail.com for full access on the sheet music.

 If you're having trouble navigating the website, or can't wait, try our google Links!
 But be warned, copying will include a watermark, so be sure to ask to have access for full resolution!